Self-Directed Roth IRA

 Next Steps for Your Self-Directed Roth IRA

-A Self-Directed Roth IRA provides all sorts of benefits, giving you the chance to invest in assets beyond traditional stocks and bonds.
+A Roth IRA provides all sorts of benefits, giving you the chance to invest in assets beyond traditional stocks and bonds.
 Utilize this flexibility.
 Feel free to build a diversified portfolio that aligns with your retirement goals.
 Once you do, you’ll be amazed at what you can accomplish.